falcosecurity/falco/proposals/20200818-artifacts-storage.md

 ### Notice

-The generation of new prebuilt drivers takes usually place with a frequency of 1-2 weeks.
+The generation of new prebuilt drivers takes usually place with a frequency of 1-2 weeks, on a **best-effort** basis.

 Thus, it can happen the list of available prebuilt drivers does not yet contain the driver version currently on Falco master.